The Fourth Wish: Cast

+Lionel Williams, an Adelaide television personality, had a cameo part.

+Television miniseries

-The original mini series aired in 1974.
-John Meillion won a Best Actor Logie for his performance.
+The original miniseries aired in 1974.
+John Meillon won a Best Actor Logie for his performance.

 Production

 John Meillon had appeared in the TV show.
 He formed Galaxy Productions, a company with Michael Craig and Don Chaffey to make the movie.

 Shooting began in Adelaide in November 1975 with Robert Bettles replacing Mark Shields as Sean.